 • Eduarda Aun

 Eduarda Aun’s social change work started in the neighborhoods of Brasilia.
-She moved to New York City to pursue her graduate studies in the MS Design and Urban Ecologies program, enabling her to master skills and approaches to assist citizens in navigating, contesting and transforming their urban environments.
-During her time at Parsons, she worked on innovative public projects with the NYC DOT to improve mobility for New Yorkers, which led to her current work as Program Associate at the Global Designing Cities Initiative.
+She moved to New York City to pursue graduate studies in the MS Design and Urban Ecologies program, which enabled her to master skills and approaches to assist citizens in navigating, contesting and transforming their urban environments.
+During her time at Parsons, she worked on groundbreaking public projects with the NYC Department of Transportation (DOT) to improve mobility for New Yorkers, which led to her current work as a program associate at the National Association of City Transportation Officials (NACTO) and her participation in the Global Designing Cities Initiative (GDCI).

-While working at the NYC Department of Transportation (DOT) during her studies, Eduarda assisted in the development of the third edition of NYC’s Street Design Manual and in the planning, design, and evaluation of pedestrian-friendly “el-spaces” (spaces under elevated infrastructure) citywide.
+While working at the DOT during her studies, Eduarda assisted in the development of the third edition of NYC’s Street Design Manual and in the planning, design, and evaluation of pedestrian-friendly “el-spaces” (spaces under elevated infrastructure) citywide.
 She also collaborated with both Street Labs and Beautiful Trouble.
-For this innovative work, Eduarda received the Women’s Transportation Seminar (WTS) Transit Policy Innovator Scholarship in 2017.
+For her innovative work Eduarda received the Women’s Transportation Seminar Transit Policy Innovator Scholarship in 2017.

-Today, Eduarda works as a Program Associate at the National Association of City Transportation Officials (NACTO).
-This role allows her to contribute to the efforts of the Global Designing Cities Initiative (GCDI), working towards more sustainable, accessible, and equitable transportation.
-NACTO-GDCI supports city governments around the world to implement projects that foster sustainable mobility, public space, and road safety.
-Through policy and design guidance, capacity building and community engagement, interventions and street transformations, and metric collection and evaluations, they add to the cities’ local knowledge and provide tools to help change the roles of streets and public space.
+Today Eduarda works as a program associate at NACTO.
+This role allows her to contribute to the efforts of the GCDI, an organization that promotes sustainable, accessible, and equitable transportation.
+NACTO-GDCI supports city governments around the world in implementing projects that foster sustainable mobility, use of public space, and road safety.
+Through policy and design guidance, capacity building and community engagement, interventions and street transformations, and metric collection and evaluations, the partnership contributes to cities’ knowledge base and provides tools with which to transform the roles of streets and public space.

 • Program Details